kipcole9/money/README.md

 # Money

-Implements a **Money** type for Elixir that includes:
+Money implements a set of functions to store, retrieve and perform arithmetic on a `%Money{}` type that is composed of a currency code and a currency amount.

+Money is opinionated in the interests of serving as a dependable library that can underpin accounting and financial applications.
+In its initial release it can be expected that this contract may not be fully met.

+How is this opinion expressed?

+1. Money must always have both a amount and a currency code.

+2. The currency code must always be valid.

+3. Money arithmetic can only be performed when both operands are of the same currency.

+4. Money amounts are represented as a `Decimal`.

+5. Money is serialised to the database as a custom Postgres type that includes both the amount and the currency.
+Therefore for Ecto serialization Postgres is assumed as the data store.
+Serialization is entirely optional.

+6. All arithmetic functions work on a `Decimal`.
+No rounding occurs automatically (unless expressly called out for a function, as is the case for `Money.split/2`).

+7. Explicit rounding obeys the rounding rules for a given currency.
+The rounding rules are defined by the Unicode consortium in its CLDR repository as implemented by the hex package `ex_cldr`.
+These rules define the number of fractional digits for a currency and the rounding increment where appropriate.

+In addition:

-- A Postgres custom type `money_with_currency` that stores a decimal monetary value with an associated currency code.
+- A Postgres custom type `money_with_currency` is provided that stores a decimal monetary value with an associated currency code.
 Also includes a `Mix` task to generate a migration that creates the custom type.

 - Money formatting output using the hex package [ex_cldr](https://hex.pm/packages/ex_cldr) that correctly rounds to the appropriate number of fractional digits and to the correct rounding increment for currencies that have minimum cash increments (like the Swiss Franc and Australian Dollar)

-- Money arithmetic

 ## Examples

-Creating a new %Money{} struct:
+###Creating a new %Money{} struct:

      iex> Money.new(:USD, 100)
      #Money<:USD, 100>